The Magic of Philodendrons

 |---|---|---|

-Note: Many philodendrons are toxic if ingested by pets or children.
-Place responsibly.
+Pet note: Many philodendrons are toxic if ingested by pets or children.
+Place them thoughtfully.

 Final Thoughts